|

 After every

-half-life, (in
+half-life, in

 producing the initially steeply declining curve which then levels out

-towards zero at infinite time!
+towards zero after infinite time!

 |